Reflective Supervision/Consultation (RS/C)

-As Florida builds its infant mental health professional capacity, FAIMH is committed to ensuring the quality of the professionals who will be endorsed.
-As part of the endorsement process, individuals will be asked to include recommendations from supervisors and other relevant professionals who are familiar with their work.
+As Florida builds its infant mental health professional capacity, FAIMH is committed to ensuring the quality of the professionals who provide RS/C.

-Vetting is a formal review process where recommenders will provide their resume and/or curriculum vita for review by the FAIMH Reflective Supervision/Consultation Vetting Committee.
-After recommenders' qualifications are reviewed via their resume or curriculum vita, recommenders also will be asked to complete a telephone interview with selected members of the FAIMH Reflective Supervision/Consultation Vetting Committee.
-This vetting process is meant to ensure that recommenders are familiar with infant mental health competencies and with the Best Practice Guidelines for Reflective Supervision/Consultation, thereby allowing them to make an informed recommendations of the individual being considered for endorsement.
+Vetting is a formal review process where RS/C Providers submit their resume and/or curriculum vita for review by the FAIMH Reflective Supervision/Consultation Vetting Committee.
+After providers' qualifications are reviewed, providers will be asked to complete a telephone or Zoom interview with selected members of the FAIMH Reflective Supervision/Consultation Vetting Committee.
+This vetting process is meant to ensure that providers are familiar with infant mental health competencies and with the Best Practice Guidelines for Reflective Supervision/Consultation, thereby allowing them to make an informed recommendation of the individual being considered for Endorsement.

 The PDF linked below describes the RS/C requirements to earn Endorsement